dev4openid/k8s-info/pages/KK RBAC.md

   ```
 -
 - For all users:
-- Note: the openssl creta csr we nominated briand to be member of O=dev (which is a group) and the group dev is in the cluster-role-binding.yaml the anyone belonging to group O=dev can inherit permissions
+- *==Note:==* the openssl creta csr we nominated briand to be member of O=dev (which is a group) and the group dev is in the cluster-role-binding.yaml the anyone belonging to group O=dev can inherit permissions
 -
 ### Service accounts
 - Every namespace created has a service-account created as default